 - Insurance Units

 Basic, optional, enterprise, and whole farm unit structures are available in select coarse grains counties.
 You may have the choice of optional or enterprise units by irrigation practice in select coarse grains counties, or Following Another Crop (FAC)/Not Following Another Crop (NFAC) cropping practice in select grain sorghum and soybean counties.
 Premium discounts apply for basic, enterprise, and whole farm units.
 Additional subsidy is available for enterprise and whole farm units.
 You may only elect whole farm units if you select a Revenue Protection plan of insurance.

 - Coverage Options

-You may buy crop insurance coverage under one of the insurance plans offered: Area Risk Protection, Catastrophic Risk Protection, Margin Protection, Revenue Protection, Revenue Protection with Harvest Price Exclusion, or Yield Protection, where available.
+You may buy crop insurance coverage under one of the insurance plans offered: Area Risk Protection, CAT, Margin Protection, Revenue Protection, Revenue Protection with Harvest Price Exclusion, or Yield Protection, where available.

 Additional Options are Contract Pricing, Coverage Level by Irrigated Practice, Hail & Fire Exclusion, High Risk Alternative Coverage Endorsement, Personal T-Yield, Prevented Planting +5% Option, Supplemental Coverage Option (SCO), Trend Adjusted Yield Option, Yield Adjustment, Yield Cup Option and Yield Exclusion, where available.

 Contact a Crop Insurance Agent for More Information All multi-peril crop insurance, including CAT policies, are available from private crop insurance agents.
 A list of crop insurance agents is available at all USDA service centers and on the RMA website Agent Locator.